Manisha-netizen/my-first-repo/readme.txt

 Welcome to My First Repo
 Learning Git is going well so far.
 I added this line in the update-readme branch.
-It will be sunny outside tomorrow too.
+It will be cloudy outside tomorrow too.
 I know that.